THE PURPOSE OF THE REVELATION

 There were a seemingly endless number of tribes, city states, nations, continual wars, dominate nations, alliances and etc. that fought over the same land in western Asia and southern Europe throughout the centuries.
 Only a very few of those pertinent to Sardis will be used here because I would die of boredom in writing them all and you would soon log out of this website because of sheer frustration.
 Every major archaeological find seems to change parts of what we know and the dates of those parts of what we know about this ancient world, its cities and its inhabitants.
 The following is taken from the ever changing tapestry of published history.

 About 612 BC Nineveh was the greatest city in Asia.
 It was the capital of the Assyrian Empire.
 The Persians, Medes, Babylonians and also the Chaldeans who were in rebellion against the Assyrian tyranny united, besieged, overran and sacked Nineveh.
 Those united armies went on and conquered the Assyrian Empire.
 Of course that changed the political and national boundaries from what they had been.
-One of the Indo-European cultures, the Anatolians, carved out what was known as Lydia, Biblical Asia, (modern day western Turkey) for their own.
+One of the Indio-European cultures, the Anatolians, carved out what was known as Lydia, Biblical Asia, (modern day western Turkey) for their own.
 The Anatolian king of Lydia built the city of Sardis for his capital.

 SARDIS: THE WEALTHY, PAGAN, JUDICIAL CITY

 Sardis was a rich prize.
 It was built on a low plateau jutting up in the middle of a plain in the Hermes Valley system.
 The plateau was protected by smooth, almost perpendicular rock cliffs on 3 sides and the access on the southern side was by a small very steep road.
 The plain was well watered by the Pactolus River.
-Gold was discovered in the hills surrounding the valley and some of the earliest produced gold coins, about 600 BC, was found there.
+Gold was discovered in the hills surrounding the valley and some of the earliest produced gold coins, about 600 BC, were found there.
 Silver mines were also opened.
 The modern term, "Richer than Croesus" was coined after Croesus, one of the kings of Sardis.

 The main pagan, occult, mythological goddess of Sardis was Cybele (feminine of Baal?
 Pronounced Bale, Satan would love it.) whose mythological son was named Midas and people believed everything mythological Midas touched turned to gold.
 This mythology was carried into modern times and became known as "the Midas touch".
 Lots of people still pray their investments will fall under the "Midas touch".
 Idolatry!